Jetsons: The Movie: Plot

 In the late 21st century, Spacely Sprockets and Spindles has opened a new mining colony called the "Orbiting Ore Asteroid".
 The proposed project is meant to increase productivity at 1/10 the cost of making the items on Earth.
 However, the factory is mysteriously and continuously sabotaged.
 During a meeting, Spacely Sprockets' president Cosmo Spacely (Mel Blanc) learns from the robotic plant engineer Rudy-2 (Ronnie Schell) that the latest head of the factory Alexander Throttlebottom has fled in fear, making four vice presidents of the new plant that Spacely has lost so far.
-Fearing for his company (and profits), Spacely abruptly declares George Jetson (George O'Hanlon) as Throttlebottom's successor and sends George and his family to the plant.
+Fearing for his company (and profits), Spacely asks robot assistant Gertrude to give him the name of someone who is loyal, expendable, and can push a button: George Jetson (George O'Hanlon) comes up as Throttlebottom's successor, the new Vice President.
+He then sends George and family to the plant.

 While the family is thoroughly upset at being thrown from their normal lifestyle (and their upcoming weekly plans), they set up arrangements on the adjoining apartment community to the asteroid and its neighboring shopping complex, while it takes the family time to adjust.
 Rudy-2 shows George around the plant as they prepare for the grand re-opening of the plant.

 Meanwhile, Jane (Penny Singleton) and Rosie (Jean Vander Pyl) befriend Rudy-2's wife Lucy-2 (Patti Deutsch).
 Judy Jetson (Tiffany) is having a hard time adjusting, and accepting the fact that she lost her chance at a date with rock star Cosmic Cosmo (Steve McClintock) which a friend of hers later takes, but soon feels better after meeting a teenage boy named Apollo Blue (Paul Kreppel).
 Elroy Jetson (Patric Zimmerman) meets Rudy-2's son Teddy-2 (Dana Hill) with whom he first is at odds, but eventually befriends.

 Meanwhile, George, after orienting to his new job, figures that everything is ready; himself to start working, Mr. Spacely to see the plant working full-capacity, and its machines eventually able to churn out the one millionth Spacely sprocket.
 However, the opening-day festivities give way to panic and danger as the factory is sabotaged once again.